qingushu/Columbia-CSEE-W4119/README.md

 ## 🚀 How to Run

-1. To run the application, create a virtual environment using `python3 -m venv venv`
+1. To run the application, create a virtual environment using `python -m venv venv`
 2. Activate the virtual environment.
 For Mac users: `source venv/bin/activate`
 3. Install project dependencies from the root repository.
 For Mac users: `pip install -r requirements.txt`.
 4. Ensure you are in the top-most directory.